Are You Being Consistent?

 Be consistent in dealing with problems

-I have had a lot of outside distractions lately.
-Unfortunately a lot of them have been negative.
-At some point and I am not really sure when or how, I allowed my problems to get on top of me.
-Or at least that is how I have felt of late.
+At some point and I am not really sure when or how, I allowed my problems to get on top of me – or at least that’s how I have felt of late.

 I was starting to feel the strain because I was trying to deal with everything at once or on the odd occasion not wanting to deal with anything at all.